puppetlabs/puppet-docs/source/puppet/3/reference/ruby_dsl.markdown

 ### ruby_eval

-The Ruby DSL strongly depends on `method_missing`.
+The Puppet Ruby DSL strongly depends on `method_missing`.
 For Ruby 1.9 it uses `BasicObject`, and for Ruby 1.8 `Object`, with almost all methods undefined.
 If there is a need to call methods defined in `Object`, use the `#ruby_eval` method, which provides access to methods from `Object`.

 Example: